About

 HEIRLOOM was founded and is run by curators and art historians Stine Hebert and Johanne Løgstrup in response to the urgent need to document and make available the many histories of art.

-Education
+Education and counseling

 Heirloom offers a variety of possibilities to study and learn more about art, archives and legacies.
 We offer guided tours and educational courses in connection with the exhibitions.
 Please contact us for more detailed information.